lizallyn/lizallyn.github.io/research/entanglement.md

 #### *What is the impact of Steller sea lion consumption on salmon?*

-During surveys of the coast we also collect scat samples for diet and genetic analysis.
-While we primarily target Steller sea lions for regular scat collection efforts, we have also focused on harbor seal diet, though this proved extremely challenging.
-Processing of scats and analysis of the implications was conducted by Zoë Lewis during her Master's at Western Washington University.
+During surveys of the Makah U&A we also collect scat samples for diet and genetic analysis.
+While we primarily target Steller sea lions for regular scat collection efforts, we have also focused on harbor seal diet, though this proved extremely challenging especially in the stormy winter.
+Processing of scats and analysis of the implications was conducted by Zoë Lewis during her MSc at Western Washington University.

 #### Open Science